 Options might include:

-Local authorities can ask families for a contribution to travel costs even if they were getting free transport previously.
-Details should be set out in the local authority policy.
+Local authorities can ask families to contribute to travel costs, even if they were getting free transport previously.
+The local authority policy should set out the details.
 The amount should be reasonable and in line with travel costs for young people in the area without SEN/D. The contribution should also be affordable for low income families.
 Arrangements should give details about any help available with travel costs, who is eligible, and how to apply.

 There may be alternative sources of funding to help with education costs, including transport.
 The 16-19 bursary may be available to help with education-related costs, including transport, if your son or daughter meets the eligibility criteria.
 Young people over 19 may qualify for discretionary funding from their college.